PRE-SALE 90% SOLD OUT. PRE-ORDERS SHIPPING NOW. ALL PREORDERS FULLY REFUNDABLE.

 IMPORTANT TIPS:

 Use the long wired external antenna for initial setup and the first few alerts to ensure maximum signal as it tries to find the best network for the first time.
-Later, you can unplug the external antenna and it'll auto switch to an onboard internal antenna (using the long external antenna is recommended).
+If you unplug the external antenna, it'll auto switch to an onboard internal antenna..
+Using the long external antenna is recommended for maximum reliability and performance.
 Learn how to properly mount your antenna.

-Allow up to 10 MINUTES to receive the first alert(s), because it has to find and connect to the best network and do the initial network scan.
+Allow up to 10 MINUTES to receive the first alert(s).
+It has to perform the initial network scan and find a network to connect to.
 Subsequent alerts will take 20s-30s every time and be consistent.

-After an alert is sent, the sensor will self-arm when no motion/light/vibration is detected.
-If it continues to detect one of those conditions, it will not re-arm.
-For example if you have the sensor in a closet and you leave the light on, it will send you an alert but will not rearm until the light is turned off.
+Once an alert is sent, the sensor will automatically activate itself if it doesn't detect any motion, light, or vibration.
+However, if any of these conditions are still present, it will not activate again.
+For instance, if you have placed the sensor in a closet and the light is left on, it will notify you of the situation but will not reactivate until the light is turned off.

-Simtek Sensors have an internal antenna, but it's not as good as the wired plugged-in antenna.
-We recommend using the external wired antenna.
+All sensors have an onboard internal antenna, but it's not as good as the wired plugged-in antenna.
+We recommend using the external wired antenna for maximum performance.

 Blue LED is motion detection indicator.
 This is the hand-motion icon, and lights up when infrared motion is detected.

-Green + Red LEDs are the GSM cellular modem indicators that blink during alert transmission.
-These flicker and blink during alert transmission.
-Note: these are very useful to look at!
-After triggering, these will blink rapidly until the alert is sent over a network.
-When the red LED "locks" on, it successfully found and connected to a network (good sign!).
-If the red LED just blinks and never "locks" on this usually means no network was found and you need to use the external antenna, or move the antenna/sensor to a better signal location and try again (rare).
+The Green and Red LEDs on the GSM cellular modem serve as indicators during alert transmission.
+They flicker and blink while the alert is being sent.
+These LEDs are helpful to observe.
+After triggering, they will blink rapidly until the alert is successfully transmitted over a network.
+When the Red LED remains steadily lit, it means the modem has successfully found and connected to a network (which is a positive sign).
+However, if the Red LED only blinks and never remains lit, it typically indicates that no network was found.
+In such cases, you may need to use an external antenna or relocate the antenna/sensor to an area with better signal strength, and then try again (which is rare).

 Light detection has NO LED indicator.
 You read that correctly.
 We decided not to have an LED light that indicates when light is detected.
 We assume when you're looking at the device, light is already detected and motion is the only one that's helpful.
 Plus, the trigger source in the app tells you which one triggered the alert!